aayushi-0407/aayushi-0407.github.io/index.md

 -  Used **strategy-based design** for flexible traffic handling
 -  Designed with **extensibility, clarity, and scalability** in mind
 -  Built as a reusable, system-design-focused backend component

 ---

-## 🧭 How I Work

-> “Simplicity is a prerequisite for reliability.”
-> — **Edsger W. Dijkstra**

-I value:
-- 💬 Clear communication
-- 🧠 Strong fundamentals
-- 📈 Writing code that scales with both **users and teams**

----